Background

 (1) Increasing access to and the quality of substance use treatment services for safety-net and justice-involved populations.

-(2) Advancing the study of dissemination and implementation science methods to promote systematic uptake of evidence-based practices across policy and systems levels.
+(2) Advancing the study of dissemination and implementation science methods to promote systematic uptake of evidence-based practices across diverse policy and health systems environments.

 (3) Using mixed methods to enhance our understanding of policy and health systems changes.